-- The college declines all responsibility for articles or money stolen if the above recommendations are not followed. - For insurance and security reasons, students can only change rooms with written permission from the Operations Manager. - The Operations Manager must be informed of any breakages, malfunctions or complaints about a room. - In order to ensure proper implementation of the above standards, the Management will periodically check bedrooms and cupboards.
+- The college declines all responsibility for articles or money stolen if the above recommendations are not followed. - For insurance and security reasons, students can only change rooms with written permission from the Student Support Department. - Any breakages, malfunctions or complaints about a room should be reported to the Student Support Department. - In order to ensure proper implementation of the above standards, the Student Supervisors will periodically check the rooms.